 - space for simple exercise

 Others inevitably make noise.
 Even if not, you will know someone is there, able to hear you.
 Like me, you may need to scream and cry in darkness.
 It’s nobody’s business.
 The process is strictly for oneself.
-A darkroom minimizes ordinary influence of others and consideration for them so the autonomic self has maximum leeway to perform its awesome task.
+A darkroom minimizes the influence of others and consideration needed for and from them.
+This gives the autonomic self the maximum support to perform its awesome task.
 Contact with people during a retreat should be brief and intentional, not incidental.

 A clear exception is if you are a parent of a child who still needs your presence.
 The child can be with you in darkness as long as you both like.
 I have never facilitated such a retreat, but I definitely would.
 Nothing is more important to sanity, happiness, and avoidance of retraumatization of new generations than filial attachment.
-If you find your capacity for attachment wanting, you can now recover it.
+If you find your capacity for attachment wanting, you will likely begin to recover it.

 The weirdest thing that happened to me with regards to noise from other people was in an apartment building in December 2011.
 I kept waking up exhausted from hundreds of short, meaningless dreams.
 After days of this, I realized in a fury that I was dreaming the mind chatter of others in the building.
 I stopped the retreat.
 I’m rarely “psychic”; this never happened to me before.
 But I am a canary in a coalmine.
 When something goes wrong, I notice.

 Yet two years later, in December, 2013, I successfully retreated in another apartment building.
-I believe this was due to two factors: my being less fragile than before; and the strong, benevolent psychic presence of my sympathetic, wise older host, who stayed in the apartment like a guardian while I retreated.
+I believe this was due to three factors: The building was fairly quiet.
+I was less fragile than before.
+And my sympathetic, wise, older host had a strong, benevolent presence and stayed in the apartment like a guardian while I retreated.
 I was very lucky.

 As always, I had the darkroom to myself.
 I had tested my comfort in the apartment beforehand, finding I could sleep and dream easily enough.
 During my retreat, I could feel others’ presence in the building, but their thoughts did not invade my dreams like before.
 I got the deep rest I needed.
-I would not have done a long retreat there, but the short one I did saved my life (for the third time), bought me two more months to work on this book, and revealed a widely available setting for short retreats.
+I would not have done a long retreat there, but the short one I did nearly saved my life.
+It bought me two more months of internal stability to work on this book.
+And it revealed a widely available setting for short retreats.

 The worst noise comes from the relentless grinding of machines: stereos, traffic, ventilation and refrigeration equipment on buildings, and construction.
 It seems fine at first but soon becomes intolerable, like a drill to the skull.
 Fortunately, a silencer is amazingly effective at neutralizing external noise.